mariadb-developers/microservices-aws-to-mariadb/README.md

 # microservices-aws-to-mariadb
 How to create lambda functions that integrate with a MariaDB SkySQL Xpand database

-# The video for this demo is located at ...
-TBD
+# The video for this demo is located at ... https://www.youtube.com/watch?v=sXg10JP6q4U

 # Navigate to this page, which accompanies the demo